Magnetic catalysis in weakly interacting hyperbolic Dirac materials: Introduction

 HDMs constitute an ideal platform to explore (theoretically and possibly experimentally) novel effects of electronic interactions among massless Dirac fermions living on a curved space.
-For example, strong NN Coulomb ($V$) and on-site Hubbard ($U$) repulsions support sublattice symmetry breaking charge-density-wave (CDW) and antiferromagnetic orders, respectively, displaying staggered pattern of electronic density and magnetization between two sublattices.
+For example, strong NN Coulomb ($V$) and on-site Hubbard ($U$) repulsions support sublattice symmetry breaking charge-density-wave (CDW) and antiferromagnetic orders, respectively, displaying a staggered pattern of electronic density and magnetization between two sublattices.
 Furthermore, with increasing curvature or $p$, the critical strengths of $V$ and $U$ for these two orderings decrease monotonically, which are also smaller than their counterparts on a relativistic flatland (honeycomb lattice)~\cite{hyperbolicDiracRoy2023}.
-While this observation strongly suggests a fascinating phenomenon: Curvature induced quantum phase transition at weak coupling, no ordering develops for infinitesimal interactions in HDMs, due to the linearly \emph{vanishing} DOS near the half-filling.
+While this observation strongly suggests a fascinating phenomenon, a curvature induced quantum phase transition at weak coupling, no ordering develops for infinitesimal interactions in HDMs, due to the linearly \emph{vanishing} DOS near the half filling.
+This situation changes dramatically in the presence of external magnetic fields, when HDMs enclose finite magnetic flux, fostering magnetic catalysis of the CDW order at weak interactions.
+Next, we summarize the main findings of this work.